AbdulWahab0/Rest_Api_Automation_cypress/README.md

-# su-hw-challenge
+# cypress Api Automation

-A coding challenge for the Hardware Tribe.
+A coding challenge for  learning

 ## Requirements